catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 .. warning::

-  Due to active development of this service, we recommend the use of the latest version of the CLI to interact with it.
+  Due to active development of this service, we recommend the use of the latest version of the CLI to interact with the service.
 Please refer to the :ref:`upgrading-the-cli` section of the documentation for upgrade instructions.
 This documentation assumes ``python-magnumclient`` is 2.12.0 or above.